 Kaplan and Norton describe the innovation of the balanced scorecard as follows:

 “The balanced scorecard retains traditional financial measures.
 But financial measures tell the story of past events, an adequate story for industrial age companies for which investments in long-term capabilities and customer relationships were not critical for success.
 These financial measures are inadequate, however, for guiding and evaluating the journey that information age companies must make to create future value through investment in customers, suppliers, employees, processes, technology, and innovation.”

 & White Papers

 Nominate your organization for the Institute's Award for Excellence

 How to Learn More

-To learn more about this methodology, see our Professional Certification Programs, which are offered in association with the George Washington University College of Professional Studies, or contact us below with questions or inquiries about consulting services.
+To create a balanced scorecard, BSI recommends learning the Nine Steps to Success™.
+To learn more about this methodology, see our Professional Certification Programs, which are offered in association with the George Washington University Center for Excellence in Public Leadership, or contact us below with questions or inquiries about consulting services.